CU-ESIIL/climate_cube_math/docs/reference/verbs_transforms.md

 ### `v.anomaly(dim="time")`

 Compute anomalies by subtracting the mean along a given dimension.
+The output keeps the same shape as the input cube so Lexcube visualization remains valid.

 ```python
 from cubedynamics import pipe, verbs as v